bgsluay31/F.A.-in-ComSci_8-Narra/README.md

 ## How to run the program

-     To run the program we need to first analyze the program and check all the necessary inputs needed
+     To run the program we need to first analyze the program and check all the necessary inputs needed.

 ## Inputs Needed